-- One business received a $50,000 investment based on its improved plan and pitch, while another won a $10,000 cash prize
+- The entrepreneurs have increased confidence in their ability to engage investors, negotiate terms and raise capital.
+One business received a $50,000 investment based on its improved plan and pitch, while another won a $10,000 cash prize

 - One business has transformed how it works with hundreds of farmers

 - One business pivoted to a new focus.
 It has since secured two large orders